NuGet/Home/designs/NuGet-ClientCertificates.md

 ### nuget client-certs list [options]

 Lists all the client certificates in the configuration.
-This option will include all configured client certificates that match to specified options.
+This option will include all configured client certificates.

-- `-PackageSource` - Filter available client certificates for specific source.

-- `-SourceType` one of `file|storage` - Filter available client certificates by it's source type.

-- `-Name` `string` - Filter client certificates **from all sources** by string presence in package source name.

-- `-Path` `string` - Filter client certificates **from file source** by string presence in it's Path.

-- `-StoreLocation` [possible values](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.storelocation?view=netframework-4.8) - Filter client certificates **from storage source** by it's StoreLocation.

-- `-StoreName` [possible values](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.storename?view=netframework-4.8) - Filter client certificates **from storage source** by it's StoreName.

-- `-FindBy` [possible values](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.x509findtype?view=netframework-4.8) - Filter client certificates **from storage source** by it's FindBy.

-- `-FindValue` `string` - Filter client certificates from storage source by string presence in it's FindValue.

 Below is an example output from this command: